 On February 14, 1876, Bell’s future father-in-law Gardiner Hubbard filed for a patent, or a document guaranteeing a person the right to make and sell an invention for a set number of years.
-The exact hour was not recorded, but on that same day Elisha Gray (1835–1901) filed his caveat (intention to invent) for a telephone.
+Later that day, Elisha Gray (1835–1901) filed his caveat (intention to invent) for a telephone.
 The U.S. Patent Office granted Bell the patent for the “electric speaking telephone” on March 7.
 It was the most valuable single patent ever issued.
 It opened a new age in communications technology.

 Establishing an Industry